abetusk/dev/projects/laser-spike/laser-spike.md

-The PWM driver, along with other electronic components, such as the power converters and Arduino Nano, are seated in a laser cut electronic housing, consisting of two laser cut wood panels that has plastic tubing in the middle for spacing.
+The PWM driver, along with other electronic components, such as the power converters and Arduino Nano, are seated in a laser cut electronic housing, consisting of two laser cut wood panels that have plastic tubing in the middle for spacing.
 The electronic housing is joined with various M3 screws.
 The M3 screws provide double duty, acting as spacers for the two housing panels and also provide support for the proto-board.